A City Times Investigation

 Tomaneng said that for her administration, “…safety is the number one priority.”

 Tomaneng spoke of her own experience with a campus shooting scare while she was at De Anza College.
 She said the shooter was fortunately arrested before anything could transpire.
-Tomaneng also shared that she carries a few lingering doubts in regards to SJCC being fully prepared for an active shooter.
+Tomaneng also shared that she carries a few lingering doubts in regard to SJCC being fully prepared for an active shooter.

 “I don’t think all students know what to do [in an active shooter scenario], because I don’t know what level of active-shooter experience they’ve had prior to coming to SJCC,” she said.